-- 1) Timesheets must be completed by the student employee, approved by the supervisor, and then forwarded to Disbursements before 5pm on the due date indicated on the calendar tab of the spreadsheet - a.
-Students should download a new Student Employee Timesheet each pay period from the Disbursements website - b.
-Read and follow the directions on the instructions tab of the timesheet - c.
-Students may hold more than one position on campus, but shall not exceed more than 20 hours as all jobs count toward the 20-hour work limit - d.
-Student workers who are employed during the Summer or J-Term may work up to 40 hours depending on budgeting constraints - e.
-Under no circumstances should a student work during classes or exams - f.
-For students who work more than 6 hours in one day, the student MUST take a 30-minute unpaid break
+- Timesheets must be completed and approved by the student employee and approved by the supervisor before 9 a.m. on the due date indicated on the student payroll calendar.
+The calendar can be found on the Disbursements ADP webpage. - " Students will utilize Banner Web Time Entry via myRider to track hours worked and manage time off requests. - " Remember to clock in when you arrive and clock out when you leave.
+This is done in myRider.
+If you forget to clock in/out, this can be edited on the website.
+Most importantly, remember to click save after every punch! - " Students may hold more than one position on campus, but shall not exceed more than 20 hours as all jobs count toward the 20-hour work limit - Student workers who are employed during the Summer or J-Term may work up to 40 hours if they are not enrolled in courses - " Under no circumstances should a student work during classes or exams - " For students who work more than 6 hours in one day, the student MUST take a 30- minute unpaid break

-If you have any questions about employment policies, onboarding requirements, or timesheets, please contact Liz Pastor at epastor@rider.edu
+For any questions about employment policies or onboarding requirements, please contact Alyssa Larrosa at alarrosa@rider.edu.